NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ![](.attachments/selfhost-add-to-noteshub.webp "Add Git-based notebook in NotesHub")

+Click _Add_ and your notebook will be cloned for offline use in the app.
-Now as everything is done is the right time to drink tea.
+Now as everything is done is the right time to drink tea!